Stephen Frears: 2000s

 In 2003, Frears was attached to direct the James Bond spin-off Jinx, featuring Halle Berry as her character from Die Another Day (2002) co-starring with Michael Madsen and Javier Bardem.
-Neal Purvis and Robert Wade were scheduled to return to write the screenplay, and Wade described it as "a very atmospheric, Euro thriller, a Bourne-type movie."
+Neal Purvis and Robert Wade were scheduled to return to write the screenplay, and Wade described it as "a very atmospheric, Euro thriller, a Bourne-type movie".
 Producer Barbara Broccoli described it as the beginning of a "Winter Olympics"-style alternative to the conventional Bond films.
-However, the project was cancelled due to "creative differences" between Eon Productions and MGM and in order to focus on the reboot of the series with Casino Royale (2006).
+However, the project was cancelled due to "creative differences" between Eon Productions and MGM, and in order to focus on the reboot of the series with Casino Royale (2006).

 In 2003, Frears returned to directing for television with The Deal (2003), which depicts an alleged deal between Tony Blair and Gordon Brown over which of them should become leader of the Labour Party in 1994.
 Michael Sheen portrayed Tony Blair to great acclaim.
 In 2005, Frears directed the British theatre comedy Mrs Henderson Presents starring Judi Dench, Bob Hoskins.
-The film was praised for its performances by Dench and Hoskins with Dench receiving an Academy Award nomination for Best Actress.
+The film was praised for its performances by Dench and Hoskins, with Dench receiving an Academy Award nomination for Best Actress.

-Frears next film project was The Queen (2006), a film that depicts the death of Princess Diana on 31 August 1997 and its reaction from the Monarchy, and the public.
-The film premiered at the Venice Film Festival where Mirren won Best Actress and Peter Morgan won Best Screenplay.
+Frears’s next film project was The Queen (2006), a film that depicts the death of Princess Diana on 31 August 1997, and the reaction of members of the monarchy and the public.
+The film premiered at the Venice Film Festival, where Mirren won Best Actress and Peter Morgan won Best Screenplay.
 Frears was nominated for the Golden Lion.
-When released nationally within the United States, the film achieved immense critical acclaim, box-office success, and awards.
-At the Academy Awards, Frears himself received his second Academy Award nomination for best direction, and actor Helen Mirren won numerous awards for playing the title role including the Academy Award for Best Actress.
+When released within the United States, the film achieved box-office success and awards.
+At the Academy Awards, Frears received his second Academy Award nomination for best direction.
+Helen Mirren won numerous awards for playing the title role, including the Academy Award for Best Actress.